hyperledger/indy-hipe/text/rich-schemas/README.md

 The new credential definition object that uses rich schemas is a minor modification of the current Indy credential definition.
 The new format is expressed using JSON-LD, but has the same public key data.
-Instead of referencing a schema, the new credential definition references a mapping object.
+In addition to referencing a schema, the new credential definition can also reference a mapping object.

 ### Presentation Definitions
 An Indy proof request is the current means whereby a verifier asks for data